OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 ### Add External Docker Feed

 Finally, we need to add Docker Hub as a feed.
 This is where the TeamCity container will be pulled from.
-Go to library -> external feeds and click the "Add Feed" button on the top right.
+Go to {{Library,external feeds}} and click the "Add Feed" button on the top right.

 ![](octopus_deploy_add_docker_feed.png "width=500")

 ## Step 2: Deploy Team City Server

 I want to start simple and go complex.
 It is possible to configure TeamCity to use external storage and an external database.
-But it is also possible to configure it to use local storage and a local database.
+But it's also possible to configure it to use local storage and a local database.
 I know if I configure it to use the local resources that they will be destroyed each time I do a deployment.
 For right now, that is fine.
 I just want to get it running.
 I won't set up any users or projects.

 ### Create Project and Add First Step
 In Octopus Deploy, create a new project.
 I created a new environment called "SpinUp" and lifecycle called "SpinUp Only."
 Please feel free to configure your environment and lifecycle however you want.
-It is just what I did.
+This is just what I did.

 ![](octopus_deploy_create_project.png "width=500")

-The process will consist of a single step, Deploy Kubernetes Containers.
+The process will consist of a single Deploy Kubernetes Containers step.
 Please note, this step has a lot of options.
 For the sake of brevity, I will only include screenshots of items I changed.
-If you don't see something in the screenshot, assume I left them alone.
+If you don't see something in the screenshot, assume I left it alone.

 ![](octopus_deploy_select_k8s_step.png "width=500")